Retirement Debt Relief: 8 Ways to Pay Off Debt When You Are Retired

 A debt settlement program can help you settle your debt for less than what you currently owe.
 If you work with a debt settlement company, they can negotiate with your creditors on your behalf to agree to a lower settlement amount.

-This is a good solution for seniors with high debt that may end up going to collections and lead to bankruptcy.
+This is a good retirement debt relief option for seniors with large debts that may lead to bankruptcy.
 You can save up to 50% on your debt before fees with a program like this and avoid bankruptcy.

 You can also enroll your high-interest debts into a debt management program.
-A professional financial advisor can work with you every step of the way and help you come up with a payment structure that will help you pay off your debt faster.
+A professional counselor can work with you every step of the way and help you come up with a payment structure that will help you pay off your debt faster.

-There are many organizations out there that can help you manage your debt.
-A credit counseling company will conduct a comprehensive financial review and offer personalized advice that can get you on the right track and empower you.
+There are many nonprofit organizations out there that can help you manage your debt.
+A credit counseling agency will conduct a comprehensive financial review and offer personalized advice that can get you on the right track and empower you.

 If you are dealing with a high auto loan payment, using public transportation or switching to an older model can be cost-effective.